edwaggoner/pac-men-factory/README.md

 >**Custom Features**:
 1. Added CSS flexbox positioning for the "Add PacMan" and "Start Game" buttons.
-2. Styled the ccolor, shape, and text of the "Add PacMan" and "Start Game" buttons."
+2. Styled the color, shape, and text of the "Add PacMan" and "Start Game" buttons."
 3. Made the PacMen move under, rather than across, the buttons.

 ## How to Run <img src='https://github.com/edwaggoner/pac-men-factory/blob/main/Pac-men-thumbnail3.png' alt='PacMen logo' width='30'>